benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br />

 ##### Please explain.
-First we create our `Subscriber` who will act as a listener.
-This [Actor][5] will act on any messages matching the class `(String, Any)`, which is simply a tuple of `String` and `Any` in this case, however you can create any class of message you desire.
-Within our `Subscriber` we just need to override the `receive` function from `Actor` to tell our subscriber what to do when receiving a message matching the `(String, Any)` class.
-Upon construction of our subscriber we pass in the function `f: (String, Any) => Option[Unit]` which will be executed by the receive function.
+First we create our `Subscriber` who will listen for messages on the event stream bus.
+This [Actor][5] will act on any messages matching the class `(String, Any)`, which is simply a tuple of `String` and `Any`, however you can create any class of message you desire{2}.
+Within our `Subscriber` we need to override the `receive` function from `Actor` to tell our subscriber what to do when receiving a message matching the `(String, Any)` class.
+Upon construction of our subscriber we pass in the function `f: (String, Any) => Option[Unit]` which will be executed by the receive function each time a new message is received.
 The `sealed` keyword means that this class can only be referred to within the file it is declared in, in this case, only EventStream.scala.